 Fifth Generation Networks (5G), the Internet of Things (IoT), and Edge Computing are essential infrastructure enablers for a range of new business and technology developments.
 They are together termed as Industry 4.0 that covers areas like autonomous vehicles, smart city grids, e-health, automated factories, mobile content streaming, and data analytics.
 This marks a significant step on the journey to genuine digital transformation.

 5G and Edge computing, along with IoT platforms and frameworks, are key enablers for Industry 4.0.
-Without these, there will be network problems, not only in providing connectivity for the 20 billion IoT devices but also in transferring and processing the huge volumes of data that will be generated.
+Without these, there will be network problems, not only in providing connectivity for the 20 billion IoT devices currently being used, but also in transferring and processing the huge volumes of data that will be generated.
 The problems are not just about bandwidth.
 Different IoT solutions will have different network requirements.
-Some devices, like autonomous vehicles and medical equipment demand absolute reliability where low latency will be critical.
+Some devices, like autonomous vehicles and medical equipment, demand absolute reliability where low latency will be critical.
 Other use cases will see networks having to cope with a much higher density of connected devices than seen from traditional 4G networks.
-The promise of 5G, the development of Network Function Virtualization (NFV), and the ability to process some transactions and store data near to the source of that data, i.e., at the Edge, will be key determinants of the success of Industry 4.0.
+The promise of 5G, the development of Network Function Virtualization (NFV), and the ability to process some transactions and store data near the source of that data, i.e., at the Edge, will be key determinants of the success of Industry 4.0.